-Accommodation: During the entire trip (including our time in Bella Bella and when in the Great Bear Rainforest) we will be staying on the Ocean Light II sailboat, a 71-foot ketch.
+While in the Great Bear Rainforest we will be staying on the Ocean Light II sailboat, a 71-foot ketch.
 Please be aware that it is likely you will be asked to share a berth on the Ocean Light II.
 This will be dependent on the make-up of the group (e.g., the number of couples attending, gender mix of the participants, etc.).